Why AI Citations Are the New Backlinks

 Start Measuring Your AI Citation Performance

-The gap between brands that optimize for AI citations and those that do not is widening.
+The gap between brands that invest in ai citations optimization and those that do not is widening.
 Every month you wait is a month your competitors may be building citation authority that compounds over time.

 RankWeave helps you test your brand's visibility across four major AI engines in minutes.
 See which engines mention you, which mention your competitors, and get actionable data to improve your citation performance.
 Start your free brand check today.